Near New Market in Shenandoah County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, as the crow flies.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Page County / Shenandoah County (within shouting distance of this marker); Battle of New Market Battle of New Market (approx. 3.1 miles away); The Bloody Cedars (approx. 3.2 miles away); 54th Pennsylvania Monument (approx. 3.2 miles away); A Genuine Relic (approx. 3.2 miles away); The Old Home of William F. Rupp (approx. 3.2 miles away); Thomas Garland Jefferson (approx. 3.3 miles away).
 Touch for a list and map of all markers in New Market.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 23, 2006, by J. J. Prats of Springfield, Virginia.
+This page originally submitted on December 23, 2006, by J. J. Prats of Powell, Ohio.
 This page has been viewed 2,142 times since then and 77 times this year.
 Last updated on February 25, 2009, by Robert H. Moore, II of Winchester, Virginia.
-Photos: 1, 2. submitted on December 23, 2006, by J. J. Prats of Springfield, Virginia.
+Photos: 1, 2. submitted on December 23, 2006, by J. J. Prats of Powell, Ohio.
 3. submitted on January 13, 2009, by Robert H. Moore, II of Winchester, Virginia. • Craig Swain was the editor who published this page.